 Among Tortola’s soaring mountain peaks and bougainvillea-draped hillsides, charter guests find an exciting diversity of things to do and places to play.
 Drive through hairpin curves to dizzying heights.
 Hike the trails in National Parks.
 Visit a museum or rum factory.
 Dinghy ashore to play on the beache.
 Sip sundowners at an upscale resort or sample a beach shack barbecue.
 Island bands play through the night, Tortolan rum flows, and everyone easily forgets about the civilized world.

-Adventurous charter guests should not miss the opportunity to surf at Josiahs Bay, a secluded local spot accessible by 4×4.
+The adventurous should not miss the opportunity to surf at Josiahs Bay, a secluded local spot accessible by 4×4.
 This pristine, almost untouched beach has some great surf and a cold beer waiting for you at the local beach bar.
 Another must do event on the Island is the monthly mushroom-tea fueled full moon party that is celebrated on two sides of the Island, the favorite party always hosted by Bomba at the Bomba Shack.

-Virgin Gorda Sound provides the perfect spot for watersports enthusiasts.
+Spend the day exploring the small caves and rock pools.
+Sunbath on the pure white beaches.
+Virgin Gorda Sound is the perfect spot for watersports enthusiasts.
 The gentle surf is ideal for skiing, wake-boarding, tubing, fishing, kyaking or snorkeling.
-After a great day at the Baths and on the water, spend the evening at the Leverick Bay beach barbecue and party the night away with local reggae bands and the famous Mocco Jumbies (the Virgin Gorda stilt dancers).
+After a great day at the Baths and on the water, spend the evening at Leverick Bay.
+At the beach barbecue you’ll party the night away with local reggae bands and the famous Mocco Jumbies (the Virgin Gorda stilt dancers).

 Jost Van Dyke